-My photo of the American Museum of Natural History in New York, the last time I visited in December 2016.
-I don’t know why I took the picture from that angle with the tree barging in, it looks spooky.
+My photo of the American Museum of Natural History in New York.
+I don’t know why I took the picture from that angle with the tree barging in.
+It looks spooky.

 This magnificent granite pile, this Museum on the west side of Central Park, between two rivers, in the New World, holds between its walls perhaps the greatest single collection of natural and man-made things ever assembled.
 The only consistent criterion for including something in this collection has been whether it “meant” something.